hbansal987/module5/module_05/lesson_05.06/lesson_05.06.md

 **Objective!** </br>
 The script is for your camera which will follow our main character as it walks.
 The camera will also be able to zoom in and zoom out. </br>
 **Start!** </br>
 We use a Gameobject variable named "target" to tell our camera the object it has to follow.
-In our case it is our main character (as it is 3rd person view game). </br>
+In our case, the camera is following the main character (as it is 3rd person view game). </br>
 Also the zoom speed is set.
 This can also be changed from the inspector window as it is set to public.</br>
 **Update!**</br>
 The late update function is called after the simple update function is called.
 This means it is called after the player has moved. </br>